The OMM Story

 “With the support of Fat Mike, we went out on a limb with this album,” says Carey.
 “We didn’t restrict our creativity and can’t wait for the world to hear the variety on our album.”

 It paid off.
 Down Side Up debuted at #1 on the Billboard Bluegrass chart.
 OMM followed the release with multiple tours across the United States, and international tours through Canada, across Europe, and in Japan, to play songs for old friends and new fans.
-A more cohesive unit than ever, Old Man Markley overflows with passion for their craft and for each other.
 Just have a listen for yourself.